codestart/AWSBlogTweeter/readme.txt

 // How to run sam deploy but not deploy tests OR node_modules (taken care of by node_modules layer)
 // ...   also create script for when you want to deploy the node_modules layer (simply a separate template.yml?)

+Then using the Debugger in VSCode select 'Run'